iPlumb3r/KeQuarks/1_Semantic/Conceptionary/ReadMe.md

 ==
 If you want to learn more about "What is a __Conceptionary__ ?", you can have a look <a href="https://github.com/iPlumb3r/BizApp-Spec-Methodo/tree/master/2_Deliverables/Conceptionary">here</a>
 * A short description of each Concept is provided hereafter.
-* For a more complete description of each Concept see its "ID Card"
+* For a more complete description of each Concept just open its "ID Card" (Link in the Concept ID column)

 Key Concepts
 -